-To capture investor heterogeneity, we not only consider differences in the information provided by signals but also in risk aversion and performance concern parameters.
-Empirical evidence from \cite{Koijen2014} supports the presence of heterogeneity in risk aversion among fund managers and gives good reason to consider investors that differ in their risk aversion and their performance concerns.
-Each investor's characteristics are collected in her \textit{type (vector)}, whose distribution is assuemd to be common knowledge.
-This assumption is (at least partially) justified by the fact that investors often post their returns publicly, such that, for example, their risk preferences can be inferred from this information (cf.~\cite{Koijen2014}).
-Such transparency is valuable for investors when deciding their strategies, particularly in the presence of interaction.
+Importantly, in the present paper the information provided by signals may differ between investors: for example, some investors may receive more frequent but less reliable signals than others, or different investors may observe different signal-to-noise ratios.
+To capture investor heterogeneity, we therefore allow differences both in the information structure (signal arrival intensity and signal quality) and in economic parameters such as risk aversion and performance-concern coefficients.
+Empirical evidence from \cite{Koijen2014} supports the presence of heterogeneity in risk aversion among fund managers and motivates consideration of agents who differ in their attitudes toward absolute and relative wealth.
+Each investor's characteristics are collected in her \emph{type vector}, whose distribution is assumed to be common knowledge; this assumption is partially justified by the public observability of past returns and other performance indicators (cf.\ \cite{Koijen2014}), which allow market participants to infer, at least approximately, peers' types.

 Strategic interactions among investors arise from various motivations.
-For individual investors, these interactions may stem from aspirations to accumulate more wealth than their peers, cf.\ for example \cite{Abel90, RelativeWealthConcerns}.
-For fund managers, interactions may reflect career incentives or efforts to attract greater inflows from clients, cf.\ \cite{BasakMakarov2015}.
-We model these interactions through relative performance concerns, which balance the trade-off between absolute and relative wealth.
-Indeed, our investors adopt power utility where a concern parameter mediates the impact from terminal wealth and their peers' geometric mean terminal wealth.
-Optimal investment under such relative performance concerns has been studied in \cite{FDR11}, \cite{EspinosaTouzi2015}, \cite{BasakMakarov2015}, \cite{Bielagk}, and \cite{LZ19}, to name a few.\\
+For individual investors, these interactions may stem from aspirations to accumulate more wealth than their peers (cf.\ \cite{Abel90,RelativeWealthConcerns}).
+For fund managers, interactions may reflect career concerns or efforts to attract inflows (cf.\ \cite{BasakMakarov2015}).
+We model these interactions through relative performance concerns: investors adopt power utility where a concern parameter mediates the trade-off between absolute terminal wealth and a measure of peers' geometric mean terminal wealth.
+Optimal investment under such relative performance criteria has been studied in \cite{FDR11,EspinosaTouzi2015,BasakMakarov2015,Bielagk,LZ19}, among others.